chromaui/chromatic-docs/custom-ci-provider.md

     command: cd pacakges/project_2 && npm run chromatic --project-token=CHROMATIC_PROJECT_TOKEN_1
 ```

+Requirements for running Chromatic in a subproject:

-When running Chromatic for the subproject, you will need to ensure that you are in the correct working directory for the subproject along with either having a `build-storybook` npm script in the subproject's `package.json` file or explicitly naming the script using the `buildScriptName` parameter and making sure the script is listed in the subproject's `package.json` file.
-Alternatively, you could build the storybook in a separate step and then point the action at the build output using the `storybookBuildDir` parameter
+1. Ensure that you're in the correct working directory for the subproject.
+2. Have `build-storybook` npm script in the subproject's `package.json` file OR explicitly name the script using the `buildScriptName` parameter and make sure the script is listed in the subproject's `package.json` file.

+If you've already built your Storybook in a separate CI step, you can alternatively point the action at the build output using the `storybookBuildDir` parameter.

 ### Overriding Chromatic's branch detection